 9.4 Placement of Report and Response in Personnel File.
 The committee's report (and minority reports and the response, if any) shall be placed in the individual's official Personnel File.

 9.5 Report of the President’s Disposition of Review.
-For the Provost and Senior Vice President for Academic Affairs, the Associate Vice Presidents in the Division of Academic Affairs, and the Dean of Undergraduate Studies, the final disposition of the review by the President (or designee) shall be reported to the Chair of the Academic Senate.
-For deans, the final action of the President (or designee) shall be reported to the college council and the department chairs in the college.
+For the Provost and Senior Vice President for Academic Affairs, the Associate Vice Presidents in the Division of Academic Affairs, and the Dean of Undergraduate Studies, the final disposition of the review by the President (or designee) shall be reported in writing to the Chair of the Academic Senate.
+For deans, the final action of the President (or designee) shall be reported in writing to the college council and the department chairs in the college.